jorgegorka/svelte-router/README.md

 There is also available a function called _localisedRoute_ that will return a string with the translated route, in case you want the translation but not navigating to the route.

 The router options accept a property called _defaultLanguage_ This value will be returned by the activeRoute object if there is no language selected.

+### Example of use

+[Demanda](https://github.com/jorgegorka/demanda) is an open source e-commerce application made with Ruby on Rails for the backend and Svelte for the frontend.
+It is a [very good example](https://github.com/jorgegorka/demanda/tree/master/frontend/src/lib/routes) of how to use Svelte Router SPA.

 ## Credits